 Rejecting the Federal Vision: It’s a Gospel issue.

-Reformed Christians should reject outright the aberrant teaching known as “Federal Vision” (FV) theology (AKA “Auburn Avenue Theology”).
+Reformed Christians should reject outright the aberrant teaching known as “Federal Vision” (FV) theology (also known as “Auburn Avenue Theology”).

 As R.C.
 Sproul said before the PCA’s 35th General Assembly (2007):